NewsCovering Kentucky

 and last updated

-LEXINGTON, Ky.
-(LEX 18) — According to reporting by the Kentucky Kernel, records from Lexington Police reveal that the newborn baby of Laken Snelling "appeared to be full term when discovered."
+Records from Lexington Police have reveal that the newborn baby of Laken Snelling "appeared to be full term when discovered."

 Police additionally believed that other items and information may have been deleted relating to pregnancy and "to the birth of the full term baby."

-She woke up again at her 7:30 alarm, the student publication further reported, and placed the baby and the placenta in a black trash bag in her closet.
+Snelling then wrapped the baby in a towel, believing he was dead, police wrote in their report.
+It went on to say she woke up again at her 7:30 alarm and placed the baby and the placenta in a black trash bag in her closet.

 Around 8:40, Snelling told her roommates she had passed out early that morning and caused the loud noises, and then said she was going to the doctor because "she had not eaten and had not been feeling well."

-Rather than attending her 9:30 a.m. class, she ordered through McDonald's app and picked up food, and then drove to the university clinic.
+Rather than attending her 9:30 a.m. class, police say she ordered through McDonald's app and picked up food, and then drove to the university clinic.
 She did not go inside, and returned to her residence just after 10:30, where she was soon arrested.